-Reflection on leaving the land.
-The gale continues.
-A water spout.
-Beauty of a dving dolphin.
-The ship's progress along the shore.
-Wind strengthens.
-The sails reduced.
-A shoal of porpoises.
-Last appearance of Cape Spado.
-Sea rises.
-A squall.
-The sails further diminished.
-Mainsail split.
-Ship bears away before the wind.
-Again hauls upon the wind.
-Another mainsail fitted to the vard.
-The gale still increases.
-Topsails furled.
-Top-gallant vards sent down.
-Sea enlarges.
-Sun-set.
-Courses reefed.
-Four seamen lost off the lee main-yard-arm.
-Anxiety of the pilots from their dangerous situation.
-Resolute behaviour of the sailors.
-The ship labours in great distress.
-The artillery thrown overboard.
-Dismal appearance of the weather.
-Very high and dangerous sea.
-Consultation and resolution of the officers.
-Speech and advice of Albert to the crew.
-Necessary disposition to veer before the wind.
-Disappointment in the proposed effect.
-New dispositions equally unsuccessful.
-The mizen-mast cut away.
+Reflection on leaving the land-The gale continues-A waterspout-Beauty of a dying Dolphin-The ships progress along the shore-Wind strengthens-The sails reduced-A shoal of Porpoises-Last appearance of Cahe Shado-Sea rises-A squall-The sails further diminished-Mainsail split-Ship bears away before the wind-Again hauls upon the wind-Another mainsail fitted to the vard-The gale still increases-Topsails furled-Top-gallant vards sent down-Sea enlarges-Sun-set-Courses reefed-Four seamen lost off the lee mainyard-arm-Anxiety of the pilots from their dangerous situation-Resolute behaviour of the sailors-The ship labours in great distress-The artillery thrown overboard-Dismal apnearance of the weather-Very high and dangerous sea-Severe fatigue of the crew-Consultation and resolution of the officers-Speech and advice of ALBERT to the crew-Necessary disposition to veer before the wind-Disappointment in the proposed effect-New dispositions equally unsuccessful-The mizen-mast cut away.

-The scene lies in the Sea, between Cape Freschin in Candia, and the Litand of Falconera, which is nearly twelve leagues northward of Cape Spado.-The Time is from Nine in the Morning till One o'Clock in the following Morning.
+The Serne lies in the sea, between Cape Freschin in Candla, and the island of Falconera, which is nearly twelve leagues northward of Cape Spado.-The Time is from nine in the morning till one o'clock of the following morning.